 The Decoda | Skidmore Chamber Music Institute enables young musicians to explore leadership and community service through the intensive study of chamber music.
 Under the guidance of Decoda artists, students will learn how to fully engage their audiences and communities through interactive chamber music performances while improving their own performance and public speaking skills.
 Located in Saratoga Springs, NY.

 Located in the magnificent Charlevoix region of Quebec, Domaine Forget is a summer-long International Music Festival, offering some thirty concerts (classical, jazz, new music, and dance), about twenty master classes open to the public, Academy concerts and recitals, and musical brunches.
 Events take place at Le Salle Françoys-Bernier, a 600-seat concert hall constructed in 1996 by Le Domaine Forget and known for its remarkable acoustics.
 The festival features classical music, dance, and jazz; and concerts feature well-known artists in each of the fields of the arts over a two-month period.

 Eastern Music Festival

 The Eastern Music Festival is a wonderful orchestral training opportunity for students ages 14-22.
-The Festival is a five weeks program which has both an orchestral and piano program.
+The Festival is a five week program which has both an orchestral and piano program.
 The piano program provides up to 21 students the special opportunity to study with some of the best teachers in the country, along with master classes, and even classes on everything from technique to the history of the instrument.
 The orchestral program features two student orchestras which rehearse six times a week, resulting in a weekly concert.
-The orchestras are equal in ability and chair placement changes weekly.
 Audition is required.
 Located in Greensboro, North Carolina.

 Fairbanks Summer Arts Festival